whowgames/documentation/API/documentation.md

 We're adding additional parameters to your launch url.
 Please use them to set the initital game settings.

+> Notice: we're taking care about reloading your game, when the user changes on of those inside our settings panel

 | **Name** | **Possible Values** | **Description**                    |
 |----------|----------|--------------------------------------|